jaysongiroux/Sakai-Google-integration/README.md

   - Calendar
 - Checks between assignments and calendar if there is any duplicates
 - Creates a JSON file with all the assignments from Sakai
-- Pulls events from current google calendar
+- Pulls events from current google calendar (Currently the next 100 events)
 - Checks if there are duplicates between the JSON file and the google calendar events
 - Inserts events into your google calendar that are 5 min blocks with a pop-up notification 1 hour before due.